gilhaz/HomeAssistant_SmarthThings_Homebridge/README.md

 - Harmony-api

 ### :warning: note
-** only tested on Raspberry Pi 3 with Hassbian after [clean install](https://home-assistant.io/docs/hassbian/installation/) and you already have home assistant up and running.** <br>
+**only tested on Raspberry Pi 3 with Hassbian after [clean install](https://home-assistant.io/docs/hassbian/installation/) and you already have home assistant up and running.**

 ## Installation Instructions
 ### Set up your local and update